The planetary nebula Abell 48 and its [WN] nucleus: A Survey of [WN] Central Stars

-The [WR] central stars of PNe descend from low- and intermediate-mass progenitors and exhibit a different distribution of subclasses than their massive counterparts.
-Among the 100+ Galactic central stars, the great majority are classified as [WC] and [WO] stars (Crowther et al. 1998; DePew et al. 2011).
+The [WR] CSPNe descend from intermediate-mass progenitors, exhibiting a different subclass distribution to the WR stars.
+Among the 100+ Galactic [WR] CSPNe, almost all are either [WC] or [WO] stars (Crowther et al. 1998; DePew et al. 2011).
 The existence of a [WN] class has long been controversial (Hamann et al. 2003; Werner \& Herwig 2006; FP10; Todt et al. 2010b; MC12).
-In the past nitrogen-rich ionizing stars were found in the nebulae M~1-67 (Bertola 1964) and DuRe~1 (Duerbeck \& Reipurth 1990).
-Both were formerly classified as PNe, but are now unambiguously known to be massive WN8 stars surrounded by CNO-processed ejecta (Cohen \& Barlow 1975; Crawford \& Barlow 1991a, b; Marchenko et al. 2010, and references therein).
+WN stars are found in the nebulae M\,1-67 and DuRe\,1 (Bertola 1964; Duerbeck \& Reipurth 1990), both formerly classified as PNe, but are now known to be WN8 stars surrounded by CNO-processed ejecta (Cohen \& Barlow 1975; Crawford \& Barlow 1991a,b; Marchenko et al. 2010; Fern\'andez-Mart\'in et al. 2013).

-Since then, the central stars of LMC N66 (Pe\~{n}a 1995; Pe\~{n}a et al. 2004; Hamann et al. 2003, 2005) and PMR~5 (Morgan, Parker \& Cohen 2003) were classified as possible [WN] stars, and a new [WN/WC] class (Todt et al. 2010a,b, 2012) was introduced to accommodate the spectroscopic characteristics of the ionizing star of PB~8.
+Since then, the central stars of LMC-N66 (Pe\~na 1995; Pe\~na et al. 2004; Hamann et al. 2003, 2005) and PMR~5 (Morgan, Parker \& Cohen 2003) were classified as possible [WN] stars, and a new [WN/WC] class (Todt et al. 2010a,b, 2012) was introduced to accommodate the spectroscopic characteristics of the ionizing star of PB~8.
 More recently, DePew et al. (2011) identified the CSPN of Abell~48 as either a [WN] or [WN/C] star (cf. Wachter et al. 2010) and the CSPN of IC 4663 was found to be a bona fide [WN3] star (MC12).

-The exact nature of of the central star of LMC-N66 is still unclear, but it is likely to be a product of a peculiar binary evolution channel (Hamann et al. 2003).
-Moreover, we will show in a follow-up paper that PMR~5 is a young, massive WN7b star inside a ring nebula at a distance of 3 -- 4 kpc (Frew et al., in preparation; see also Todt et al. 2010b).
-We briefly summarise these objects in the following sections.
+The CSPN of IC~4663 is rather weak-lined and is likely to be close to its evolutionary transformation into a O(He) star (MC12).
+The surface chemistry is dominated by helium, with a modest amount of nitrogen (about a quarter that of Abell~48), no hydrogen, and a relatively low oxygen abundance.